Cervical Artificial Disc Surgery: Prepare & Recover

 Your bandage may be removed the second day after surgery.
 The steri-strips, staples, and sutures should be left on the incision until you come to your post operative visit so we may exam the wound and remove them for you.
 This is between one and two weeks after surgery.

-You may shower the third day after surgery, but try to make your showers quick.
+You may shower the fifth day after surgery if there is no drainage from the incision.
 Excessive showering may irritate the incision.
 Please also do not make direct contact with the incision, rather let the water naturally run over it.
 Do not enter a hot tub, bath tub, pool, ocean or any other body of water until at least three weeks after surgery.
 Entering any non-sterile body of water may cause infection of the incision site.

 When can I go about my activities of daily living as normal again?
 Do I have restrictions?